DavidSantia/endpoint/README.md

 * FWD
 * SGX

-It configures the base URL in the endpoint as shown:
+It configures the base Url in the endpoint as shown:
 ```go
 ep := endpoint.Endpoint{
 	Url:         "https://api.weather.gov/offices/",